 Artificial sweeteners usually replace sugar in foods and beverages.
 Their use is a way to reduce the calories in beverages, like diet sodas.
-Furthermore, these are used in sugar-free candies and desserts designed for people with diabetes.
+Also, these are used in sugar-free candies and desserts designed for people with diabetes.
 This is helpful for people who must be careful about and monitor their sugar and carbohydrate intake.

 What about in hypoallergenic formulas for children?

 In hypoallergenic formulas for children over 1 year of age, like some Neocate formulas, artificial sweeteners are used in place of simple sugars.
 (But not for weight loss!)
 And we should note that artificial sweeteners are not used in our infant products, they’re only in products for those 1 years of age and older.

-They’re used because unflavored hypoallergenic formulas can have strong, bitter tastes, and the best way to make them taste better is to increase the sweetness.
-Ordinarily, this would require so much natural sugar that the formula would become unhealthy and not nutritionally balanced.
-By using small amounts of artificial sweeteners, the taste of the formula can be improved without adding loads of sugars.
+They’re used because hypoallergenic formulas can have strong tastes, and the best way to improve their taste is to increase the sweetness.
+Ordinarily, this would require a lot of natural sugar.
+So much that the formula would become unhealthy and not nutritionally balanced.
+Using small amounts of artificial sweeteners means that the taste of the formula can be improved without adding loads of sugars.

 What about sweeteners in Neocate®?

-Several Neocate formulas use an artificial sweetener.
-Other formula brands often use multiple artificial sweeteners in a given formula to help balance out the aftertaste.
-Therefore, any Neocate formula with artificial sweeteners will only use a single artificial sweetener.
+Several Neocate formulas use an artificial sweetener: one single sweetener apiece.
+Therefore, any Neocate formula with an artificial sweetener will only use a single artificial sweetener.
 This is because some families prefer a specific artificial sweetener, so this provides them with choices.
 Other formula brands might use multiple artificial sweeteners in a given formula (to try to match the sweetness profile of sugar).